Monday, September 8, 2008

 Wearing jewelry has got to be one of the best ways to glamourize an outfit.
 I mean, think about the red carpet: the stars are dressed to nines.
 Everybody asks them what they're wearing and, of course, they talk about the dress, the shoes, the bag and the JEWELRY.
 What better way to make a statement than to wear a bazillion-carat ring or cascading diamond earrings?

 And when it comes to cakes, a little bit of sparkle can turn even the simplest cake into a show-stopping centerpiece.
 Surprisingly enough, I learned how to make cake jewelry from watching the Food Network.
 I was watching the Ace of Cakes episode, "Wedding Bells and Shotgun Shells."
 They were making a wedding cake for Sherri, one of the cake decorators at Charm City Cakes.
 Duff and his staff were stringing crystal beads through some fishing line and hung them on wire supports to stick into the cake.
 I must've watched that episode hundreds of times just so I could figure out how to make them.
-Thank goodness for TiVo!
+Thank goodness for DVR!
 After a couple of tries, I finally got it.

 Let's get started...